zalenix/portaldocs/portal-sdk/generated/top-extensions-create.md

 <a name="building-create-experiences-overview"></a>
 ## Overview

-The Azure portal offers three ways to build a create form:
+The Azure portal offers four ways to build a create form:

 1. Deploy to Azure